 Wheelchair accessible vehicle hire

 - Hire Mobility, http://www.hiremobility.com.au/, tel: 9309 3011.
 Vehicles are capable of seating up to 8 people plus one wheelchair, or 5 people plus two wheelchairs, depending on the van available.
-A range of wheelchair accessible, automatic, air-conditioned vehicles are available including vans and buses, which can be driven with a car licence.
+A range of wheelchair accessible, automatic, air-conditioned vehicles is available including vans and buses, which can be driven with a car license.